mariallr/amanida/README.md

 * Trend division: values are divided in tables to mantain the trend, up-regulated (fold-change > 1) and down-regulated (fold-change < 1).
 * P-value combination: Fisher's method weigthed by number of participants on the study.
-* Fold-change combination: logarithmic transformation for average with weighting by number of participants.
+* Fold-change combination: logarithmic transformation for average with weigthing by number of participants.
 * Compound vote-counting: votes are +1 for up-regulation, -1 for down-regulation and 0 if no trend.
 The total votes are divided by the number of reports.

 The following plots are included to visualize the results: